Control problem for quadratic parabolic differential equations with sparse sensor sets of finite volume or anisotropically decaying density: Model, previous results, and goals

 (c) In many cases the dissipation bound in \eqref{eq:dissipation} has $\gamma_2=1$, e.g. if $P_\lambda$ is a spectral projection of $A$, cf.~the discussion below.
 Hence, in what follows we are particularly interested in spectral inequalities with $\gamma_1 <1$. \end{remark}

 Note that in the hypotheses of the above theorem the sensor set only appears in the spectral inequality \eqref{eq:spectral}.
 Hence, this is the only pivot where the geometric assumptions on the sensor set $\omega$ influence the Lebeau-Robbiano method.
-For instance, in the case of the (negative) Laplacian the spectral inequality with $P_\lambda = \indic_{(-\infty,\lambda]}(-\Delta)$ holds if and only if the set $\omega$ is thick, see \cite{Kacnelson-73,LogvinenkoS-74}.
+For instance, the spectral inequality with $P_\lambda = \indic_{(-\infty,\lambda]}(-\Delta)$ holds if and only if the set $\omega$ is thick, see \cite{Kacnelson-73,LogvinenkoS-74}.

 Let us turn now to consider the dissipation estimate: It is trivial by functional calculus if $A$ is a self-adjoint operator (for instance $A = \Delta$ or $A = \Delta - |x|^2$) and one chooses $P_\lambda= \indic_{(-\infty,\lambda]}(-A)$ to be a projection onto a suitable spectral subspace.
 However, a spectral inequality for spectral projectors of $A$ might not be available, or, even worse, the operator $A$ might not be self-adjoint.
 In that case it is natural to search for a suitable self-adjoint `comparison' operator $H$ and choose the operators $P_\lambda$ as its spectral projections.
 Spectral inequalities for these projections then directly determine the possible sensor sets.